rust-lang/rfcs/text/3373-avoid-nonlocal-definitions-in-fns.md

 - The values assigned to `static` items or non-anonymous `const` items.
 - The discriminant values assigned to `enum` variants

-As a special exception, anonymous `const` items are excluded from this definition for the purpose of this RFC (see [unresolved-questions]).
+As an exception, anonymous `const` items are excluded from this definition for the purposes of this RFC (see [unresolved-questions]), as they're currently commonly used to define items within macros.

 Rust will emit a warn-by-default lint when encountering an `impl` nested inside an expression-containing item (through any level of nesting), unless any of the